 Stukel’s assignments include the National Association of Realtor’s Real Property Valuation

-Stukel advances the play between efficiency and real estate by serving on the board of the Home Performance Resource Center.
+Stukel advances the play between efficiency and real estate as a founding member of Efficiency First.
 She also consults on real estate integration projects for CNT Energy.
 CNT Energy is the implementation agency for DOE’s Better Buildings Neighborhood grant in the Chicago metro area.

 NAR’s Green Resource Council awarded Stukel their first Green Industry Advocate EverGreen award in 2012.
 EcoBroker International awarded her their Consumer Advocacy Award in 2010.
 She is a two-time recipient of the Five Star Professional recognition for real estate.
 Less than 2% of agents in Chicago received this honor.